 “Premarital sex wounds the sanctity of a heart and, left untreated, can scar a marriage for a lifetime.
 We speak from experience; our relationship began with a fall.
 And we have the scars to prove it.”

-To gain insight from what Brian and Heather have learned that helped them to deal with this issue, plus the “Four Keys to Reclaiming Intimacy” that the Jamison’s pass along, please read:
+Brian and Heather have learned a lot that has helped them to deal with this issue.
+They share what they learned plus the “Four Keys to Reclaiming Intimacy” in the linked article below.
+I encourage you to read:

-“True, you can’t get your virginity back —you’ll never be the person you once were.
-You can, however, be stronger and wiser than you were before – and more able to resist what you know is wrong.”
+“It’s true, you can’t get your virginity back.
+You’ll never be the person you once were.
+You can, however, be stronger and wiser than you were before, and more able to resist what you know is wrong.”

-The above statement came from Laurel L Cornell, who knows only too well, how a person can be haunted with memories and thoughts after having had sex before marriage.
-But as she says, you can become wiser than before, and stronger than you probably ever could imagine at this time.
+The above statement came from Laurel L. Cornell.
+She knows only too well, how a person can be haunted with memories after having had sex before marriage.
+But as she says, you can become wiser than before.
+You can also be stronger than you ever could imagine at this time.

-Below is a link to a related article written by Christie Mohamed, posted on her blog web site, Beauty Through Ashes.
+On this same issue, below you will find a link to an article written by Christie Mohamed.
+It’s posted on her blog web site, Beauty Through Ashes.
 She is a young gal who gives hope to those who have done things they regret now regret, and insight into a good way to deal with it and experience freedom and forgiveness.
 Please read:

-I know this is a lot to take in, as far as all of the reading I’m recommending you do, but please know that this is a journey you are on —one that is different for everyone who has had to deal with this issue.
-I’m hoping that as you read you will glean from each article some things that God is speaking to you —that you will gain some “ah hah moments” where you’ll think, “I never thought of that before… that really helps.”
+I know this is a lot to take in, as far as all of the reading I’m recommending you do.
+But please know that this is a journey you are on.
+It’s one that is different for everyone who has had to deal with this issue.
+I’m hoping that as you read you will glean from each article some things that God is speaking to you.
+I pray that you will gain some “ah hah moments” where you’ll think, “I never thought of that before… that really helps.”

 So, on this journey there is another article that Sheila Wray Gregoire wrote that I believe you will find helpful.
 She brings in some scriptures that you may not have thought of before and how they pertain to your situation.
-The important thing is that you don’t get stuck in sin —continuing to do that, which you know is wrong.
-And also that you don’t get stuck in regrets.
-They will paralyze you in ways that will cause you NOT to grow but go backwards in your spiritual growth.
+The important thing is that you don’t get stuck in continuing to do that, which you know is wrong.
+Also, don’t get stuck in regrets.
+They will paralyze you in ways that will cause you NOT to go backwards in your spiritual growth.

 To learn a bit more on this please read:

-For those of you who are not married, here is something written by Dr Greg and Michael Smalley that is posted on the Growthtrac.com web site that you may find helpful to read:
+For those of you who are not married, here is something written by Dr Greg and Michael Smalley.
+It is posted on the Growthtrac.com web site and is something that would be helpful to read:

 This article is written by Cindy Wright of Marriage Missions International.